-Some authenticated download flows create a temporary web session instead of exposing a reusable username/password pair or API token.
-Saving that session cookie in wget lets later requests stay inside the same signed-in state without repeating the login request before every download.
+Some authenticated download flows issue a temporary web session instead of exposing a reusable username/password pair or API token.
+Saving that session cookie in wget lets later requests stay inside the same signed-in state without repeating the login request before every protected download.

 Steps to save session cookies in wget: